spencertipping/caterwaul/bootstrap/regexp-grammar-compiler.md

 ## Invariant instances

 These have predetermined content and length, so all that is necessary for each instance is the 'start' parameter.
-Serialization and mapping are both trivial.
+Serialization is trivial.
 The end() method simply adds the starting position to the precomputed length of the constant.
 Here, 'k' is the invariant string.

             invariant_metaclass(name, k) = metaclass_instance(name, metaclass_constructor(name, 'start_'.qw) /~replace/ {_parser_implementation: parser(name, k)},
                                                                     proto(k))